 - Medication: To help patients deal with withdrawal, they may be provided with suitably controlled medication as a component of the detox process.
 No medication inhibits all withdrawal symptoms, but some types of medication can help alleviate anxiety and depression, allow for enough sleep, and prevent as many other problems as possible.

-- Consistent support: Supportive and kind care is just as significant as medication in creating successful detox and the best possible results for patients.
+- Consistent support: Supportive, kind care is just as critical as medication in achieving successful detox and the best possible results for patients.
 Hence, each person undergoing detox can expect to be thoughtfully and carefully supervised for the duration of the withdrawal process.

 Medications Used During Detox